What is this medication?

-DORAVIRINE (door ah VIR een) is an antiretroviral medicine.
-It is used with other medicines to treat HIV.
-This medicine is not a cure for HIV.
-This medicine can lower, but not fully prevent, the risk of spreading HIV to others.
+DORAVIRINE (door ah VIR een) treats HIV infection in combination with other medications.
+It is an antiretroviral medication.
+This medication is not a cure for HIV.
+This medication can lower, but not fully prevent, the risk of spreading HIV to others.

 This medicine may be used for other purposes; ask your health care provider or pharmacist if you have questions.

 COMMON BRAND NAME(S): PIFELTRO